RULES OF THE SOCIETY

 6.2 At the absolute discretion of the Board, a Member shall cease to be a Member if they are convicted of, or admit to having perpetrated, an act of dishonesty to the prejudice of the Society.

-6.3 A Member may be expelled by a Resolution of the Board approved by not less than two-thirds of those attending and voting at a Meeting.
+6.3 A Member may be expelled by a Resolution of the Board approved by not less than 2∕3 of those attending and voting at a Meeting.
 The following procedure is to be adopted:

 (a) any Member may complain to the Secretary that another Member has acted in a way detrimental to the interests of the Society; or

 (b) if a complaint is made, the Board may itself consider the complaint, having taken such steps as it considers appropriate to ensure that each Member's point of view is heard and may either:

 (i) dismiss the complaint and take no further action; or

 (ii) for a period not exceeding 12 months, suspend the rights of the Member complained of to attend Meetings of Members and vote under these Rules; or

 (iii) arrange for a Resolution to expel the Member complained of to be considered at a future Meeting of the Board.